Mehmed Rashid Pasha: Reorganization and reforms

 The Syria Vilayet was formed in 1865, combining the eyalets of Damascus and Sidon.
 The province extended from Tripoli and Hama in the north to Palestine and Transjordan in the south, but excluded the autonomous Mount Lebanon Mutasarrifate.
-According to the historian John Spagnolo, Rashid Pasha was "intent on reinvigorating the Ottoman Empire" and was "as efficient and imaginative in the exercise of his functions as the prevailing state of the Empire permitted", while the historian Butrous Abu-Manneh noted that he "worked indefatigably for the integration of the provinces".
+According to the historian John Spagnolo, Rashid Pasha was "intent on reinvigorating the Ottoman Empire" and was "as efficient and imaginative in the exercise of his functions as the prevailing state of the Empire permitted", while Abu-Manneh noted that he "worked indefatigably for the integration of the provinces".
 By 1868, Syria was administratively divided into the eight sanjaks (first-level districts) of Damascus, Beirut, Jerusalem, Tripoli, Acre, Hama, Hauran and Nablus.

 Rashid Pasha established a new municipal council in Damascus and a new administrative council for the province.
 To elicit local support for the reorganized administration, several Damascene notables were given posts in the councils or other provincial posts.
 He reformed the office of amir al-hajj (commander of the annual Hajj caravan to Mecca), increasing the post's salary and ensuring that only locals were appointed to the office.
 Notables from Beirut (former capital of Sidon Eyalet), the city of Sidon and the subdistricts of Rashaya, Hasbaya and the eastern Beqaa Valley lodged complaints to the Sublime Porte in October 1867 alleging that their interests were being neglected by the administration in Damascus.
 The petitions were penned by former employees of Daud Pasha, the governor of Mount Lebanon, who strove to annex the areas to his governorship and may have played a role in the petitions.
 Rashid Pasha subsequently visited Sidon to hear local grievances and replace the city's qaimmaqam (governor of a qadaa or 'second-level district').
 Rashid Pasha oversaw the first Syrian parliament (Majlis Suriye) in Beirut in December 1867 or January 1868, during which four representatives (two Muslims and two non-Muslims) from each sanjak convened to discuss new commercial and infrastructural projects and administrative reforms.
 In 1868 he authorized the establishment of the Beirut Municipal Council.

 In line with the 1858 Land Code, large state-owned tracts in the Hauran plain and the Beqaa Valley were put up for auction.
 Rashid Pasha encouraged private investment in land and sought to speedily register deeds to bring order to the chaotic state of land ownership in Syria.
 In his pursuit of these goals, he often supported the interests of wealthy businessmen from the major cities against the interests of the peasantry.
 In general, many of the urban businessmen Rashid Pasha courted lacked adequate capital for mass land acquisition during his term, and investments in land did not accelerate until the trade depression and rural hardships of the 1870s, after he left office.